 If you chose not to install OpenSSL in this location, you must fix the build paths.
 In other words, use the recommended location.

-After install, copy

-C:\Program Files\openssl\bin\libcrypto-1.1.dll

-to

-C:\Program Files\openssl\bin\libcrypto.dll.

-Please contribute a fix to eliminate this step.

 This directory should be added to the Path environment variable if it's not already there:

 c:\Program Files\OpenSSL\bin